MicroRec: Efficient Recommendation Inference by Hardware and Data Structure Solutions: Related Work

 \section{Related Work}

-\textbf{Deep learning for personalized recommendations.} DNN has become increasingly popular in personalized recommendations.
-While regular DNNs take dense features as input, \citet{he2017neural} proposed to encode user information by embedding tables.
+\textit{Deep learning for personalized recommendations.} While regular DNNs take dense features as input, \citet{he2017neural} proposed to encode user information by embedding tables in recommendation models.
 The dense features gathered from embedding vectors are then processed by a series of matrix-factorization and FC layers. \citet{deep_youtube} applied similar neural network structures for Youtube video recommendation. \citet{wide_and_deep_app_store} discussed the pros-and-cons of linear models and deep models, and proposed to serve Google Play recommendations with joint wide-and-deep models. \citet{wide_and_deep_MT_youtube} improved the wide-and-deep model by taking multiple objectives into account beyond click-through rates (CTR), e.g., comments, likes, and ratings.
 Facebook introduced additional fully-connected layers to process dense input features: the dense features are fed into bottom FC layers, and the output features are concatenated with embedding vectors~\cite{facebook_benchmark}.
-Alibaba removed dense input features in their deep models and applied attention mechanism on the top of embedding tables~\cite{din_alibaba_attention_fc}. \citet{dien_alibaba_attention_rnn} further extended this work by introducing sequential neural network, i.e., GRU~\cite{chung2014empirical}, to capture time-series features.
+Alibaba removed dense input features in their deep models and applied attention mechanism on the top of embedding tables~\cite{din_alibaba_attention_fc}. \citet{dien_alibaba_attention_rnn} further extended this work by introducing sequential neural network.

-\textbf{The need for recommendation accelerators.} Recent research emphasized the importance of personalized recommendation models~\cite{underwood2019use, park2018deep, reddi2020mlperf, naumov2019deep}.
-According to Facebook, recommendation workloads can consume up to 79\% of total AI inference cycles in data centers~\cite{facebook_benchmark}.
-However, little research has been focused on serving personalized recommendations efficiently.
-In order to provide enough background knowledge to the research community and tackle this important problem, \citet{facebook_benchmark} analyzed the recommendation workload comprehensively and open-sourced several models used by Facebook.
-Besides, a performance benchmark is set up based on these open-sourced models.